The Architect Team

 When I started the practice in 2016, it was just me working in my basement.
 Having left a great position at Studio JCI (look them up, they do amazing work), I took a leap of faith that my firm would land on its feet.
 I'm not going to lie, the hustle was real - answering the phone, emails, and attending networking/marketing events during the day, while also drafting and designing at night.
 The weekends would be full swaths of time that I could develop new ideas, look into areas that require capital investment (new computers, file server, etc) and have a pause to reflect on where the company should be going.

 One perfect example where a network of friends is so essential to our practice would be how my practice moved out of a basement studio and into a real commercial space in the heart of downtown Toronto.
 With the help of the late Kirsty Bruce and my former colleague, Jordan Winters, who ran bruceSTUDIOarchitects - which has now evolved into Wayback Architects with Jordan Winters and Stephen Van der Meer (Look them up too, they're amazing architects), they graciously offered a desk in their studio space for me to start things up.
-Since then, the company has moved twice and we're now settled into our space at 675 King St W. I must thank Kirsty, Jordan and Steve - without your help, I'd probably still be in my basement.
+Since then, my firm has moved twice and we're now settled into our own space at 675 King St W. I must thank Kirsty, Jordan and Steve - without your help, I'd probably still be in my basement.
 Having a shared studio space allowed me to host clients, but more importantly bounce design ideas with my peers.

 The Architect Team

 My first hire was Tanya Lupo.
 An architectural technologist who is still with the firm today.
-We took a leap of faith on each other - my firm was in its infancy and she could have gone with a more secure position at a larger firm, and she was my first hire (I was either going to take the plunge of keep going ahead on my own).
+We took a leap of faith on each other - my firm was in its infancy and she could have gone with a more secure position at a larger firm, and she was my first hire (I was either going to take the plunge or keep going ahead on my own).

 Since hiring Tanya, my firm now has a nice mix of Intern Architects (similar to resident doctors who have the education and are now gaining experience), technologists and co-op students.
 To a degree, the intention is to train each individual - imparting a transfer of knowledge from myself to each staff member.
 But each person has their own creative mind and particular personality.
-Embracing our differences are what make the design tea great.
+Embracing our differences are what make the design team great.
 It is not in our agreeance of a design solution that yields great work, it is in the discussion of opposing views that force each member to consider something new.

 But do not get me wrong, it is not design by jury.
 This does not work as too many chefs in a kitchen can ruin any meal.
 Since the beginning, I made it important that each project would have their own design lead - whether it is myself, or one of the staff.
 There must be one design vision or else the project loses cohesiveness.
 Other team members are encouraged to debate and criticize the design, however it is the design lead's role to make a decision based on their understanding of the client and their own design principles.